Healthdirect Free Australian health advice you can count on.

 Key facts

-• MDMA is an illegal drug that can cause feelings of euphoria in users.
+• MDMA is an illegal drug that can give you a feeling of euphoria.

-• However, MDMA can also cause unwanted effects such as anxiety and dental problems.
+• MDMA can also cause effects such as dehydration, anxiety and dental problems.

-• If you want to get off MDMA but are struggling with withdrawal, talk to your doctor.
+• If you want to stop taking MDMA but are finding it difficult, talk with your doctor.

-MDMA is the presumed main ingredient in an illicit drug called ecstasy.
-Ecstasy comes as a pill in a variety of colours.
-They are often stamped, or have logos on them.
 These pills might contain some MDMA or none at all.
-Even 2 pills that look the same might come from different sources and contain different ingredients.
+Even 2 pills that look the same might contain different ingredients.
 MDMA can also come as a powder or crystal.

 MDMA (ecstasy) is also known as: